cjdbarlow/bedside-notebook/anaesthesia/considerations/positioning.md

 * Increased V/Q mismatch
 May lead to hypoxia.
 Occurs as the:
 	* Dependent lung is relatively underventilated and overperfused
-	* Non-dependent lung is relatively overperfused and underventilated
+	* Non-dependent lung is relatively overventilated and underperfused
 * Highest risk of **ocular complications**
 Predominantly corneal abrasions.
 * Brachial plexus compression
 * Axillary compression
-Mitigate with use of an axillary role.
+Mitigate with use of an axillary roll.
 * Venous outflow obstruction of dependent arm
 * Peroneal and saphenous nerve compression
 Avoid by placing padding between legs.